l2G7-27G/l2G7-27G/README.md

 - My UEFI won't let me put the Windows bootloader in front of GRUB, press F12...

 - I also play Team Fortress 2! 😁🎉😎🤩

+I recently bought a 120GB SSD and install Fedora KDE on it.